Deputy director of national intelligence out after Oval Office meeting with Trump

-The deputy director of national intelligence will follow the former director in leaving the Trump administration.
+The deputy director of national intelligence will follow the former director in leaving the administration, President Trump announced Thursday evening.

+Sue Gordon will leave her post effective next week on the same day that the resignation of outgoing Director Dan Coats, which was announced at the end of July, will take effect, Mr. Trump wrote over a series of tweets.

+“Sue Gordon is a great professional with a long and distinguished career.
+I have gotten to know Sue over the past 2 years and have developed great respect for her.
+Sue has announced she will be leaving on August 15, which coincides with the retirement of Dan Coats,” Mr. Trump wrote.

+Mr. Coats reportedly left over clashes with Mr. Trump, who has repeatedly criticized the intelligence community on matters related to Russia and for its purported efforts to prevent him from winning the 2016 election and to bring him down since.

+The president’s first choice to replace Mr. Coats, Republican Rep. John Ratcliffe of Texas, withdrew after an avalanche of criticism.

-According to tweets Thursday by Jennifer Jacobs of Bloomberg News, Sue Gordon will leave the post “following a meeting in Oval with Trump today.”
+According to tweets Thursday by Jennifer Jacobs of Bloomberg News, who first broke the news, Ms. Gordon decided to leave the post “following a meeting in Oval with Trump today.”

-Outgoing Director Dan Coats tendered his resignation at the end of July, effective next week, reportedly over clashes with President Trump.
-Mr. Trump’s first pick to replace him, Rep. John Ratcliffe of Texas, withdrew after an avalanche of criticism.

-According to Ms. Jacobs of Bloomberg, citing national-security aides, Ms. Gordon “is one of strongest leaders in intel community” and a person who “tells truth even when people don’t want to hear it.”
+Ms. Gordon “is one of strongest leaders in intel community” and a person who “tells truth even when people don’t want to hear it,” Ms. Jacobs wrote.

-“But she has detractors, including those who tagged her an acolyte of John Brennan, who has become a major Trump foe,” Ms. Jacobs added.
+“But she has detractors, including those who tagged her an acolyte of John Brennan, who has become a major Trump foe,” she added.

-Mr. Trump has repeatedly criticized the intelligence community on matters related to Russia and for trying to prevent him from winning the 2016 election over Hillary Clinton and have sought to bring him down since.

 Sign up for Daily Newsletters